ashes999/terrace/README.md

 # Debug vs. Release Mode

 To build your application in release mode, add `release` to the end of the command-line, eg. `ruby build.rb web-craftyjs release`.
-Differences are:
+What this does changes by platform:

 - **Web/CraftyJS:** Debug uses `webruby-debug.js`, which is 5MB (!) but produces verbose error messages.
 Release builds use the `webruby-release.js` file instead.
 - **Desktop/Gosu:** Release mode builds compiled binaries.
 On Windows, you get a `game.exe` file to `bin\desktop-gosu`.
 You can ship this, along with the `content` directory together, as your final, self-executable game.